| One of the first rules of media relations is know the media. When

 side of the news media, which has caused upheaval in newsrooms across

+the country.
 The computers and computer networks have enabled the same news

 reporting functions of ten years ago to be performed by fewer people